act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-is-distinguishable-be4d0c.md

 #### Passed Example 13

-This link is distinguishable by color (hue) from the other text in the same line in both link history states.
+This link has a **different hue** from the other text in the same line in both link history states.
 The link has distinguishing color and background color.
 The color and background color are different when in the visited state, but these are also distinguishing colors.

 ```html
 <style>